bigskysoftware/htmx/www/essays/a-real-world-react-to-htmx-port.md

 ## Moving From React to htmx

-It is all well and good talking about [REST & HATEOAS](/essays/hateoas) in theory or describing the [Hypermedia-Driven Application](/essays/hypermedia-driven-applications) architecture, but at the end of the day, what matters in software is practical: Does it work?
+It is all well and good talking about [REST & HATEOAS](/essays/hateoas) in theory or describing the [Hypermedia-Driven Application](/essays/hypermedia-driven-applications) architecture, but, at the end of the day, what matters in software is practical: Does it work?
 Does it improve things?

 We can say for sure that htmx _works_, since we use it in our own software.
 But it is hard to say that it would be